From partially ordered monoids to partially ordered groups via free nuclear preimages: Residuals and order in free nuclear preimages

 We now return to our main concern, which is to describe the nuclear images of cancellative residuated lattices.
 The hope is that, given suitable input, the free semilattice-ordered nuclear preimage will turn out to be a cancellative residuated lattice.
 Our first order of business is to determine under what conditions the free semilattice-ordered nuclear preimage is lattice-ordered and residuated.
 These two conditions turn out to be connected: to prove that it is residuated, we will need to use the fact that the order is a lattice.

 Let us start with the residuation properties of free partially ordered nuclear preimages.
 Unfortunately, none of the free partially ordered nuclear preimage constructions preserve full residuation.
 Nonetheless, some residuals are preserved.
+We recall that $\alg{M}$ is a pomonoid and $\gamma$ is a nucleus on $\alg{M}$ in the following.

 \begin{fact} If the residual $\gamma(u) \bs a$ exists in $\alg{M}$, then the residual $u \bs [a] = [\gamma(u) \bs a]$ exists in $\FreeMon{\alg{M}}$.
 If $a / \gamma(u)$ exists in $\alg{M}$, then $[a] / u = [a / \gamma(u)]$ exists in $\FreeMon{\alg{M}}$.
 The same holds for $\FreeUMon{\alg{M}}$, $\FreeSem{\alg{S}}$, and their commutative variants. \end{fact}